Alexandra Cole of Face Facts Skincare Beauty Salon

 Alexandra takes pride offering only the best facial treatments at the Face Facts Face Studio.
 Specialising in non-surgical and anti-ageing high-tech treatments, with no fillers or injections involved, these treatments, at the forefront of the latest technology, offer outstanding results.
 The celebrity endorsed Bio-Therapeutic Facial Toning treatment and Crystal Clear Micro-dermabrasion and Oxygen treatments, all appear regularly in national magazines.

-Top products used in Alexandra's facial treatments are the holistic E'spa range and those of Dr Howard Murad.
-As a make-up artist Alexandra offers the latest mineral make-up from Jane Iredale and Glōminerals.
+Top products used in Alexandra's facial treatments are the holistic Espa range and those of Dr Howard Murad.
+As a make-up artist Alexandra offers the latest mineral make-up from Glōminerals.
 As a member of The British Association of Skin Camouflage, Alexandra also offers expert advice and has appeared on TV and radio talking about her work and passion as a facialist, spreading the word on how women can boost their self-esteem by feeling good about themselves facially.
 Face Facts Studio is also involved in facial workshops with local women's charity groups.

 Beauty industry & business awards